stackshareio/awesome-stacks/CONTRIBUTING.md

 The goal of Awesome Stacks is to gather a variety of tech stacks that are widely recognized to be good at solving a particular problem or implementing a certain feature, like "user authentication" or "handling file uploads" or "adding site search" or "building mobile apps".
 Because there is usually more than one way to build a feature, there may be multiple awesome stacks with the same goal in mind, each one having a different approach and tools.

-In general, if you have a stack that you think works great for solving a particular problem, and there is some evidence that the community agrees, than we encourage you to submit it to Awesome Stacks so other developers will know about it 🤘
+In general, if you have a stack that you think works great for solving a particular problem, and there is some evidence that the community agrees, than we encourage you to submit it to Awesome Stacks so other developers will know about it. 🤘

 ## Adding an awesome stack

 To add an awesome stack to both the README and the website [awesomestacks.dev](https://awesomestacks.dev/), you will write markdown that conforms to a specific format and then open a pull request to propose your changes.
 You can do this entirely from github.com (see below) or clone the repository and edit locally.

 ## Stack markdown